-The semester prior to taking the comprehensive examination, the student should submit the application for the Written Comprehensive Examination form to the DMA Director for signature and then forward the application to the Music Faculty Office.
+The semester prior to taking the comprehensive examination, the student should submit the application for the Written Comprehensive Examination form to the DMA Director for signature.
 The form must be received by November 1 for the January exam or April 1 for the August exam.